When talking about comfort food, pasta dishes are way up there on the list of food that is not only easy to prepare, but everyone enjoys and craves

 - Equipment needed

-- Cooking tips and step by step on how to make this delicious penne pasta recipe:
+- Cooking tips and step-by-step instructions on how to make this delicious penne pasta recipe:

 - Serve it piping hot and immediately.